HariDama21/Linux-for-beginners-by-Hari-Dama/README.md

 # *7.System Updates and Upgrades:*

-  - FUnderstand the importance of keeping the system up-to-date and learn how to perform updates and upgrades.
+  - Understand the importance of keeping the system up-to-date and learn how to perform updates and upgrades.
    - Regular system updates and upgrades ensure security patches and bug fixes are applied to the system.

 **Commands:**